open-edge-insights/eii-tools/SWTriggerUtility/README.md

 ## Software Trigger Utilily pre-requisites

 SWTriggerUtility expects a set of config, interfaces & public private keys to be present in ETCD as a pre-requisite.
 * To achieve this, please ensure an entry for SWTriggerUtility with its relative path from [IEdgeInsights](../../) directory is set in any of the .yml files present in [build](../../build) directory.
-An example has been provided in [video-streaming.yml](../../build/video-streaming.yml) and can be run using the below command
+    * An example has been provided below to add the entry in [video-streaming.yml](../../build/video-streaming.yml)
     ```yml
         AppName:
         ---snip---
         - tools/SWTriggerUtility
     ```

+    * Run the below command to generate config required for SWTriggerUtility
     ```sh
+        $ cd  <EIS-working-directory>/IEdgeInsights/build
         $ python3 eis_builder.py -f ./video-streaming.yml
     ```

 * Run the below steps to load the data to ETCD

     ```sh